 Conclusion

 Estimating population parameters using statistics is a fundamental aspect of data analysis and decision-making.
 By understanding the concepts and techniques discussed in this article, you can effectively use sample data to infer the characteristics of a population, make informed decisions, and draw meaningful conclusions.
-Remember to consider the properties of estimators, construct confidence intervals, and be mindful of the potential for bias and variance.
+That said, remember to consider the properties of estimators, construct confidence intervals, and be mindful of the potential for bias and variance.
 With careful planning and execution, statistical estimation can provide valuable insights into the world around us.